 • In 15-year-old rhesus macaques, serum taurine was 85% lower than in 5-year-old monkeys (Fig. 1B; young: 5.0 ± 1.8 yrs; old: 15.0 ± 1.5 yrs)

-• In humans (cross-sectional), serum taurine concentrations were decreased by more than 80% in elderly individuals compared with younger individuals (p < 2.2×10⁻¹⁶; Fig. 1C)
+• In humans (cross-sectional), serum taurine concentrations were reported as more than 80% lower in older observations than in young observations (p < 2.2×10⁻¹⁶; Fig. 1C).
+The plotted range ended around age 60 rather than sampling old age comprehensively.

 • This selective framing of correlation directions is a real critique of the paper’s own evidence interpretation, independent of Fernandez 2025’s challenge to the underlying age-decline premise.